-You are eligible for a Disability Pension if you have at least 120 months (ten years) of Service Credit and you become totally and permanently disabled while working in Covered Employment.
+You are eligible for a Disability Pension if you have 15 Service Credits, have reached age 50 and you become totally and permanently disabled while working in Covered Employment.
 There is a six-month waiting period between the date when you first stop working due to total and permanent disability and the date when your Disability Pension can begin.
-If your application is received more than nine months after you stop working in Covered Employment, your Disability Pension will not commence before the first day of the month after your application is received by the Board.
-If you were part of the Window Cleaners Union Local No. 2 Pension Plan, different rules may apply.
-(See Appendix A on pages 53-57.)
+If the Pension Fund receives your application more than nine months after you stop working in Covered Employment, your Disability Pension will not commence before the first day of the month after your application is received by the Board.

-You are considered totally and permanently disabled if you submit to the Board a Social Security Administration Disability Notice of Award1 showing that you are totally and permanently disabled and that your disability was found to have commenced while you were working in Covered Employment.
+You are considered totally and permanently disabled if you submit to the Board a Social Security Administration Disability Notice of Award showing that you are totally and permanently disabled and that your disability was found to have commenced while you were working in Covered Employment.
 The Social Security Administration classifies your disability as total and permanent if it sets your review for continuing eligibility for payments no less frequently than once every seven years, but no more frequently than once every five years.